A teenage girl who is allegedly the older of the duo. She is depicted as a peppy, optimistic, and cute girl.

 - Work Off the Debt: Their plot in "Talent Suckers Return" is that they have to work off the money the owner of the stadium lost by having them play there.

-A 16-year-old girl who was a former band member and was also Yumi's friend.
+A teenage girl who was a former band member and was also Yumi's friend.

 - Anime Accent Absence: Just like Ami and Yumi, she lacks a Japanese accent.

 - Bare Your Midriff: Her shirt exposes a small bit of her stomach.